 Students with disabilities under the Individuals with Disabilities Education Act (IDEA) must have access to all of the programs and services offered in their district, including gifted and talented education.
 Students who qualify as a student with a disability and for gifted education under their local district plan are often considered “twice exceptional.”

-Twice exceptional individuals (“2e”) evidence exceptional ability and disability, which results in a unique set of circumstances.
-Their exceptional ability may dominate, hiding their disability; their disability may dominate, hiding their exceptional ability; each may mask the other so that neither is recognized or addressed.
-2e students, who may perform below, at, or above grade level, require the following:
+Per the Association for the Gifted Division of the Council for Exceptional Children (2020), “[t]wice exceptional (2e) individuals evidence exceptional ability and disability, which results in a unique set of circumstances.
+Their exceptional ability may dominate, hiding their disability; their disability may dominate, hiding their exceptional ability; each may mask the other so that neither is recognized nor addressed” (CEC-TAG, accessed Sept.
+2025).

 Working successfully with this unique population requires specialized academic training and ongoing professional development.